supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 ## Step: Make the tests reproducible

 The GameRunner uses a random nummer generator, causing the output of a run to differ every time.
 In this way it will be very hard to capture the output and compare it to the golden master, as every output will be different.

-To make a reproducible test, you need to make the randomness controllable in the tests.
+To make such code testible, it is needed to control the randomness in the tests (so it is only really random in the production code).

-### Reproducible random
+### Control randomness in Java

 Java provides a way to do this, namely by passing a seed to random.
 Using this seed will produce the same sequence of random numbers every time.